Siphon880gh/devbrain/Databases - MySQL, NoSQL, Firebase Firestore, and More!/SQL databases (PostgreSQL, MySQL2, SQLite3, Sequelize)/PostgreSQL/PostgreSQL - _PRIMER.md

   ```bash
   psql your_database_name
   ```

+- Connect to shell with username and password interactively or non-interactively:
+	- Refer to section "5.
+Security"

 #### 4.2 General Database Commands in `psql` Shell
 Commands in the PostgreSQL shell start with a backslash (`\`):